grepdisc/kindfools/_pages/writeon.md

   [CAO Masten Resource Center](https://www.caowny.org/masten-resource-center/).
 - Our first workshop at the Unitarian Universalist Church of Buffalo (UUCB) was on March 12, 2024.
 We wrote inspired by Hamlet's "To Be, Or Not To Be."
+- Thank you Indigo House for hosting 17 of us on March 28, 2024 to write our hearts out on topics of time, stopping, and confronting our past with the support of our present artistic insight and the support of this community, inspired by Douglas Adam's *Hitchhikers' Guide to the Galaxy.*